DHT Blockers: The Top 15 Solutions to Fight Hair Loss

 DHT blockers are substances that inhibit the action of dihydrotestosterone (DHT), a hormone linked to hair loss, particularly androgenetic alopecia.

-By preventing DHT from binding to hair follicles, these blockers help reduce hair follicle shrinkage and hair loss.
+By preventing DHT from binding to hair follicles, these blockers help reduce hair follicle shrinkage and male pattern baldness.

 Common DHT blockers include medications like finasteride and dutasteride, as well as natural supplements such as saw palmetto, pumpkin seed oil, and green tea extract.

-In this comprehensive guide, we’ll tell you everything there is to know about DHT and DHT blockers.
+In this comprehensive guide, we’ll tell you everything there is to know about the hormone called DHT and DHT blockers.

 - What is DHT?